malach-it/vc-decentralized-status/SPECIFICATION.md

 <random bytes>{4}<binary encode Time To Live>{4}
 ```

 The random part may be a fixed-sized list of bytes.
 The time to live may be padded binary encoded integer to save storage.
-The statuses are a list of single-byte integers making the ability to have 256 possible statuses.
 Those parts may be concatenated to form the status information.

 ### 3.1 Derived Status
 ![Status derivation](https://raw.githubusercontent.com/malach-it/vc-decentralized-status/main/images/non-opaque-salt.png)